SpongeBaby1/Academic-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Shanghai for Science and Technology
+  - name: University of Shanghai for Science and Technology (USST)
     url: https://www.usst.edu.cn/

 # Short bio (displayed in user profile at end of posts)